zulip/zulip/templates/zerver/help/invite-new-users.md

 1. Click **Generate invite link**.

-1. Decide whether users using the link should join as [owners, admins, moderators members, or guests](/help/roles-and-permissions).
+1. Select when the invitation will expire.

+1. Select what [role](/help/roles-and-permissions) the users will join as.

-1. Select which streams they should join.
+1. Configure which streams they will be added to.
 If you send invitations often, you may want to configure a set of
    [default streams](/help/set-default-streams-for-new-users).

 1. Click **Generate invite link**.